rism-digital/verovio-reference-book/_book/04-advanced-topics/07-expansions.md

 #### Exporting an expansionmap

-For sections that get cloned, Verovio generates predictable xml:ids for all containing elements, adding a `-rendX` to the existing xml:id, while `X` is a number starting from 2 for the first repetition of a given element.
-Thus, `A-rend3` would refer to the third occurence (or the second repetition) of section A. To be able to retrieve the relationship between the original score and a unfolded repeats, Verovio provides access to the expansionmap, a JSON object that contains key-value pairs with unique keys for each xml:id in the encoding (both the original and the unfolded elements).
+For sections that get cloned, Verovio generates predictable `xml:id`s for all containing elements, appending a `-rendX` to the existing `xml:id`, where `X` is a number starting from 2 for the first repetition of a given element.
+Thus, `xml:id="A-rend3"` would refer to the third occurence (or the second repetition) of section `"A"`.
+To track the relationship between the original score and a unfolded repeats, Verovio provides access to the expansionmap.
+This JSON object contains key-value pairs with unique keys for each `xml:id` in the encoding (both the original and the unfolded elements) and values containing a list of related (original and unfolded) elements, e.g. `["A", "A-rend2", "A-rend3"]`.

-More information on expansionmap at [Output formats](/toolkit-reference/output-formats.html#expansionmap).
+For more information on the expansionmap, see [Output formats](/toolkit-reference/output-formats.html#expansionmap).

 ### Example with re-ordered sections